-However, note the call to $to_ip$ around the field reference.
-This is necessary because the field is stored as a string internally.
-In order to successfully match the CIDR pattern, we need to convert it to an IP address.
+Note the call to to\ip around the gl2\remote\ip field reference.
+This is necessary since the field is stored as a string internally, and cidr\match requires an IP address object for its ip parameter.

-This is an important feature of Graylog's rule language, it enforces type safety to ensure that you end up with the data in the correct format.
-All too often everything is treated as a string, which wastes enormous amounts of cycles to convert data all the time as well as preventing to do proper analysis over the data.
+Requiring an explicit conversion to an IP address object demonstrates an important feature of Graylog's rule language: enforcement of type safety to ensure that you end up with the data in the correct format.
+All too often everything is treated as a string, which wastes enormous amounts of cycles on data conversion and prevents proper analysis of the data.

-Again we have no actions to immediately run, so the then block is empty.
+We again have no actions to run, since we're just using the rule to manage the pipeline's flow, so the then block is empty.